 A wetsuit can still keep your body warm when you fall into the cold water, so if falling into the water is expected, a wetsuit is the best choice.
-A drysuit offers you with more protection and is waterproof.
+A drysuit offers you more protection and is waterproof.
 But if you are going to be paddling on calm water and the risk of falling is very low, then you may wear a drysuit, or wetsuit, or neither.

 - Avoid ice

 Ice can be dangerous for your SUP session.
-It’s heavy, sharp and hard to predict.
+It’s heavy, sharp, and hard to predict.
 If the place you are going is going to have ice in cold weather, the right thing to do is find another place, but if you insist in going, make sure you stay away from those chunks of ice.

 - Don’t paddle after dark

 The temperature is going to drop when the sun does down.
-And the sun will go down a lot earlier than the warmer months.
+And the sun will go down a lot earlier than in the warmer months.
 So plan your trip accordingly and make sure you can get back to shore before sunset.

 - Don’t paddle by yourself

 For paddle boarding, the more people the merrier.
 It’s not only because you can have someone to talk to during paddling, also you will have someone to help you when you are in danger.
 It’s recommended you bring someone with you for your SUP session at all times, not only during winter.
-If you can’t find someone or insist in going alone, let your friend or family know where you are going and when they can expect you back.
+If you can’t find someone or insist on going alone, let your friend or family know where you are going and when they can expect you back.
 And call them after getting back to let them know you are safe.